PlanSnapper

 How Appraisers Handle Vaulted Ceilings in the Report

 Appraisers note vaulted ceilings in the property description section of the appraisal report (typically the "interior features" or "additional features" field).
-They'll also look for vaulted ceilings when selecting comparables — if your subject has a vaulted great room and a comparable doesn't, that's a positive adjustment in your favor.
+They'll also look for vaulted ceilings when selecting comparables, if your subject has a vaulted great room and a comparable doesn't, that's a positive adjustment in your favor.
+For the full picture of how appraisers calculate square footage and document features like these, see our complete process guide.

 Why Listings Sometimes Inflate Square Footage With Vaulted Ceilings